Head injuries can sometimes lead to a persistent ringing in the ears, also known as tinnitus.

 3. Labyrinthine “Concussion”

 This occurs when the inner ear becomes damaged.
-Unlike other causes of tinnitus after head injury, this does not cause bone fractures.
+Unlike other causes of tinnitus after a head injury, this does not cause bone fractures.
 Instead, the extreme force of the injury itself nearly destroys the cochlea.

 Labyrinthine concussions typically lead to complete hearing loss and are often accompanied by tinnitus.